 - At established brick-and-mortar retailers like Brooks Brothers, Nordstom and Suit Supply, customers may get measured and return to the store for one or more fittings.

 Indochino uses try-on jackets in various sizes to help narrow down the right base model, which is then customized further through their made-to-measure program.

 The phrase custom-tailored suit can be used to refer to bespoke, made-to-measure or off-the-rack garments.

-However, many (including yours truly) use the phrase custom-tailored suit or custom suit generically to refer to bespoke or made-to-measure (MTM) suits.
+However, many (including myself) often use the phrase custom-tailored suit or custom suit generically to refer to bespoke and/or made-to-measure (MTM) suits.

 The Process of Making a Bespoke Suit